sajid-dsi/spring-component-framework/README.md

 Given the target folder of the server release is path/to/server

   1. All libraries(include com.myapp.*, 3rd parts) should be placed in lib
-  2. All 3rd parts libraries(not packaged with pom.xml) should place there pom in lib/poms
+  2. All 3rd parts libraries(not packaged with META-INF/pom.xml) should place there poms in lib/poms
   3. spring-component-framework jar should be placed in boot

 Then you can start your application by below script: